lucatelli/morphen_dev/README.md

 code for fast interferometric imaging (https://wsclean.readthedocs.io/en/latest/).

 *NOTES: This readme file is under development.
 I am also currently adding basic usages to Jupyter notebooks guides.
-Core functionalities are expected to be ready by end of July/2023.*
+A major update and core functionalities will be provided September/2023 with the release of the paper.

 # Image deconvolution Using `wsclean`
 Directory [```imaging/```](imaging/) contains a python script called